Many importers don’t bother learning about AQL sampling for product inspection because they think the AQL sampling plan tables are too technical.

 - Tend to yield similar results across all units in the order

 An example of a product test that can be destructive and applies to most products, including tablet PCs, is the carton drop test.
-Other tests, like the battery recharging test and port function & insertion/removal test, are time consuming.
-And it’s not necessary to check printing adhesion on a large number of tablets, since the process for applying the print almost never varies between units of the same SKU.
+Other tests, like the battery recharging test and port function and insertion/removal test, are time consuming.
+And it’s not necessary to check printing adhesion on several tablets, since the print application process almost never varies between units of the same SKU.

 3. Sample size and code letters

-Contrary to popular belief, lot size actually has little influence on the chosen sample size.
-That’s because, if you choose a relatively low tolerance for defects (AQL), you can have a small lot size but still require a larger sample size than that lot size dictates.
+The sample size determined by your lot size can sometimes be too large or too small for your chosen AQL.
+You may require a larger sample size if you choose a relatively low AQL, for instance.
 The lower your tolerance for defects, the more units you’ll need to inspect to reasonably predict the average quality of the total order.
-If the appropriate sample size equals or exceeds your lot size, you’ll inspect 100 percent of the order.
+And if the appropriate sample size equals or exceeds your lot size, you’ll inspect 100 percent of the order.

-Whereas for large lot sizes with higher AQLs, a larger sample size is often redundant.
-That is, you can get the same confidence in results from inspecting a smaller sample size, which will be less time consuming and less expensive.
+But a large sample size is often redundant for large lot sizes if you have a higher tolerance for quality defects.
+You can get the same confidence in results from inspecting a smaller sample size, which will be less time consuming and less expensive.

 4. Acceptable quality levels (AQL)

-Choosing an AQL isn’t always as simple as adopting the one that similar importers are using.
-What works for one importer might not work for another to verify that orders are meeting customer expectations.
-To ensure you can choose the best AQL for your circumstances, there are a number of factors to consider, including:
+Choosing an AQL isn’t always as simple as adopting whatever QC professionals or other importers recommend.
+What works for one importer might not work for you, depending on your customers’ expectations.
+There are several factors to consider when choosing the best AQL for your circumstances, including: